 The Housing and Human Services Department's Community Investment Program distributes funding from local, state and federal sources to positively impact the lives of Boulder community members.
 The team evaluates opportunities for investment in affordable housing, social services, health equity and human services.
 The team strategically aligns investments across programs and funds to maximize community impact.

 Community Grants Dashboard

 Strategic investments in community programs are tracked through the Community Grants Dashboard.

 The city offers many grants and funds to organizations working to improve our community.

-- Affordable Housing: The Community Investment Team administers local and federal funding for affordable housing and community development.
+- Affordable Housing Fund: The Housing Investment Team administers local and federal funding for affordable housing and community development.
 The city directs this funding to benefit low- and moderate-income people in Boulder.

 - Community Development: Capital projects and public service programs that directly benefit low- and moderate-income residents, the elderly, severely disabled and others in the community.

 - Health Equity Fund: provides grants for health equity programs that engage and serve community members experiencing health barriers and disparities.

 - Human Services Fund: provides a wide range of nonprofit human services program grants to benefit community members in need.